 Generally, sweet onions are in season during the late spring/early summer months.
 Check out this informative harvest chart for onion availability across the United States.

 Choose onions with tightly closed necks that are absolutely dry, avoiding those with a thick, woody center in the neck.
 The skin should be bright and shiny.
-If you notice dark, powdery patches under the skin, pass it up as this is an indication of a common mold which will eventually spoil the flesh.
+If you notice dark, powdery patches under the skin, pass it up as this is an indication of a common mold that will eventually spoil the flesh.

 Sprouting is an indication of age and poor storage.
 Yet, if the sweet onions have sprouted in your pantry, you can use the green sprouts as a substitute for scallions even if the flesh may be useless.

-Sweet onions have a shorter shelf life than common varieties due to a higher water and sugar content.
+Sweet onions have a shorter shelf life than common varieties due to higher water and sugar content.
 Thus, it's important to store them properly.

 Ideally, sweet onions should be stored in a cool, dark, dry location and spread out for optimum air circulation.
 Most growers suggest placing onions in a clean pair of pantyhose, with knots tied in between each onion, then hung in a cool, dry place.
 Just snip off below each knot when you need one.